bregman-arie/devops-exercises/exercises/kubernetes/README.md

 </b></details>

 <details>
-<summary>Describe how you one proceeds to run a containerised web app in K8s, which should be reachable from a public URL.</summary><br><b>
+<summary>Describe how you one proceeds to run a containerized web app in K8s, which should be reachable from a public URL.</summary><br><b>
 </b></details>

 <details>